-If you haven’t heard of him, Paulo Coelho is the author of the mega-bestselling allegorical novel The Alchemist, which was published 31 years ago and still hits the New York Times bestseller list regularly.
+If you haven’t heard of him, Paulo Coelho is the author of the mega-bestselling allegorical novel The Alchemist, which was published in the 80s and still hits the New York Times bestseller list regularly.
 (If you haven’t read it, you really should.
 It’s one of those rare books that contain within it almost everything you’ll ever need to know about life.
-Kristen and I did a book club episode about it last year!)
+Kristen and I did a book club episode about it!)

 Anyway, what struck me about Oprah and Paulo’s conversation was what happened to him when he was 17.

 He said that his parents really wanted him to be an engineer, like his father.
 His parents had experienced a lot of instability in Brazil, so they wanted something safe, secure, and socially esteemed for their son.

 But Paulo always wanted to be a writer, and he was adamant about it.

 His parents were so distraught by his insistence on being a writer that they genuinely believed something was wrong with him … and so they committed him to a mental institution three times.